steffenmueller4/steffenmueller4.github.io/_posts/2024-12-31-modulith-trend.md

 ---
 layout: post
 date: 2024-12-31 13:15:10 +0100
-title: "Modulith Trend - Yes, we are following that trend, too"
+title: "Trend to Moduliths - Yes, we are following that trend, too"
 categories:
   - Architecture
   - Microservices